Medical Complexity

 Share this information with them, and

-Ask your bleeding-disorder treatment team (HTC) to confirm that you are medically stable and provide a short letter explaining that your condition is well managed and that continuing your regular medication plan during treatment is safe and appropriate.
+Ask the provider who manages your bleeding disorder to confirm that you are medically stable and provide a short letter explaining that your condition is well managed and that continuing your regular medication plan during treatment is safe and appropriate.

-Your HTC team can also talk directly with the facility’s medical staff if that would help reassure them.
+Your bleeding disorders treatment team can also talk directly with the facilityβs medical staff if that would help reassure them.

 -